gamefuldev/website/content/projects/tonalities.md

 thumbnail: /tonalities/tonalities-thumbnail.png
 ---

-Tonalities is a physics-based puzzle game which challenges players to develop elaborate trick-shots to hit all blocks within a level.
+## Tonalities is a relaxing single-player puzzle game where you position tiles to complete elaborate trick shots

 Development started in Winter 2022 between Beijing and London (Ontario).
 The game is currently in Steam Early Access and will be seeing bi-weekly updates until its full release in 2024.

 [Play tonalities today!](https://store.steampowered.com/app/2265750?utm_source=gameful)